The Hybrid Boardroom - The Future is Here

 As workplaces go back to the new normal after the COVID-19 crisis, many wonder how and where work will resume.
 Boards are not the exception, so how does this thinking apply to them?
 Well, research shows that chairs, chief executives, and governance professionals all have an appetite for change, which is why they are embracing the hybrid boardroom model.

-The hybrid boardroom combines the best of remote and on-site working, so it’s not surprising to see that it is sticking.
+The hybrid boardroom combines the best of remote and on-site working, so it’s not surprising to see that it's a popular format for boardroom meetings.
 Organisations are committed to a mindset shift and the hybrid model can provide convenience and enable a higher performing board, which allows organisations to stay ahead.
 So, what is this model like?
 And how do you know if your board is ready for it?
 That’s what we’ll explore today.

 Hybrid Board Calendars & Hybrid Board Meetings